duderstadt-lab/mars-docs/docs/MarsRover/bdv.md

   - Go to molecule: centers the video on the selected molecule.
   - Full view: switches back to viewing the entire video.
 Please note that this can generate a large computing load in the case of big video files and many annotations shown.
   - Contrast: optimize constrast settings.
   - Export: export a video cropped around the molecule of interest.
 Cropping region can be set in the pup-up dialog window.
-Labels as selected in the 'Location' settings will not be exported in this video.
+Labels as selected in the 'Location' settings will not be exported to this video.
   - Help: general video control options explained.
 - Location:
   - Source: source table for the coordinates.